directus/directus/docs/reference/api/rest/activity.md

 <div class="two-up">
 <div class="left">

-All events that happen within Directus are tracked and stored in the activities collection.
+> All events that within Directus are tracked and stored in the activities collection.
 This gives you full accountability over everything that happens.
+[Learn more about Activity](/concepts/activity/).

 </div>
 <div class="right">